 RTA Contract/Negotiations Update

-The current agreement (link is at the bottom if this page) is in effect through June 30, 2019.
+The current agreement is in effect through June 30, 2020.

 Joint Communication from June 7, 2019

 Teh RTA and District negotiation teams met on May 30, 2019 and finalized a tentative agreement regarding several items for the 2019-2020 school year.

 The negotiation teams agreed to an increase of $300 per year to the district contributions to health and welfare benefits with the intent to maintain current out of pocket expenses for plus one and family plans.
 We also agreed to an additional step on the certificated salary schedule so that the final longevity step will be at year 26.

 The teams also finalized an updated Grade Span Adjustment agreement for class sizes in TK-3 which will eliminate the need for combination classes in those grade levels, a new evaluation form for Instructional Coaches and clarified language regarding stipends for after school sports coaches.

 We have not completed our discussions related to a general increase in salary, but we will continue those discussions when we return in August.